iamkish0re/PixelPlay/README.md

 ## Credits

 PixelPlay was created by Kishore Sreedharan.
-If you have any questions or feedback, please contact John at kishoresreedhar1999@gmail.com.
+If you have any questions or feedback, please contact Kishore at kishoresreedhar1999@gmail.com.

 ## Contributing